8 Float alternatives for scheduling teams, compared

 That gap is what Stasis is built for.
 You give it the jobs you owe and rough man-hour estimates.
 It builds every person an hour-by-hour daily plan, reflows everyone affected when something changes (a sick day, a late file, an urgent job), and it will not overbook a human being: when work genuinely cannot fit, it asks the manager one question with the ways out attached.
 Pricing is per manager rather than per seat, so hiring more team members does not raise the bill.

 To be fair in the other direction: if you want full manual control over a visual board, Stasis is not trying to be that, and Float will make you happier.
+If you need margin and invoicing beside the plan, Productive covers more ground.
+And if the cheapest possible per person price is the deciding factor, Teamdeck wins on that number.
 Stasis is for teams that want the plan produced and maintained for them.

 Stasis builds the schedule the others display.